MAGRATHEA: an open-source spherical symmetric planet interior structure code: Abstract

 \section{Abstract}

 \magra\ is an open-source planet structure code that considers the case of fully differentiated spherically symmetric interiors.
-Given the mass of each layer, the code iterates the hydrostatic equations in order to shoot for the correct planet radius.
-The density may be discontinuous at a layer's boundary whose location is unknown.
-Therefore, in our case, shooting methods, which do not require predefined grid points, are preferred over relaxation methods in solving the two-point boundary value problem.
+Given the mass of each layer and the surface temperature, the code iterates the boundary conditions of the hydrostatic equations using the method of shooting to a fitting point in order to find the planet radius.
 The first version of \magra\ supports a maximum of four layers of iron, silicates, water, and ideal gas.
-The user has many options for the phase diagram and equation of state in each layer and we document how to change/add additional equations of state.
-In this work, we present \magra\ capabilities and discuss its applications.
+With a few exceptions, the temperature profile can be chosen between isothermal, isentropic, and user-defined functions.
+The user has many options for the phase diagram and equation of state in each layer and we document how to add additional equations of state.
+We present \magra's capabilities and discuss its applications.
 We encourage the community to participate in the development of \magra\ at \url{https://github.com/Huang-CL/Magrathea}.